ZhifeiDou/Transformer_RL_Portfolio_Optimization/README.md

 # MIE1666_RL_Portfolio_Optimization
-This is the project for MIE1666 2024 Fall Team 5: Leveraging Transformer in Deep Reinforcement Learning for Portfolio Optimization.
+This is the course project for MIE1666 2024 Fall Team 5: Leveraging Transformer in Deep Reinforcement Learning for Portfolio Optimization.

-As Google Collab allows the running of 3 ipynb files in parallel, all code is simply in Jupyter Notebook to save hyperparameter tuning time.
+**Full Report**
+The full report is available in

 **Folder and explanations:**